Designing virtual simulations for pharmacy education

 Testing: Users appreciated the ability to fast-forward on scenarios, and the “replay” option allowed them to rewatch in the case they missed something.

-New addition: 2x speed functionality and “Skip scene” feature
+New addition: I implemented a 2x speed functionality and “Skip scene” feature

-New addition: Pop-outs to provide additional context beyond the script.
+New addition: Other pop-outs provide additional context beyond the script.

 Key finding